 ➡ Related: For the #1-rated black letter law outlines for bar prep, see our review of Quimbee Bar Review.

 Advantage: BarMax.
 This category is usually a slam dunk for BarMax, as their mobile app is at the center of their course, while most other bar prep companies don’t even offer an app.
 However, in this case, the competition is a little closer.
 AdaptiBar offers its own useful and intuitive mobile app on both iOS and Android devices, but at the end of the day, BarMax still reigns supreme.
 Their app is the best in the game, providing unfettered access to all your materials, while maintaining a responsive and snappy interface.
 Our team ranks the BarMax app #1 in the bar prep space for good reason.

 Advantage: BarMax.
-Another win for BarMax here.
-While AdaptiBar does offer additional resources, these add-ons cost.
-Under their unique a la carte pricing structure, you must purchase their base package (MBE practice problems and explanations), but from there, you must pay up for video lectures, flashcards and other resources.
-While we liked the quality of such study tools (especially the video lessons from Professor Jonathan Grossman), we liked the fact that these resources come standard with BarMax’s course.
+This is another easy win for BarMax.
+While AdaptiBar does offer a handful of bonus resources, these add-ons cost.
+Under their a la carte pricing structure, you have to purchase their base package (MBE practice problems and explanations), but from there, you must pay up for video lectures, flashcards and other resources.
+While we generally liked the quality of such study tools (especially the video lectures from Professor Jonathan Grossman), we more so liked the fact that these resources come standard with BarMax’s course.

 Not only that, BarMax goes farther by offering such extras as instructor chat support, message boards, performance analytics, essay feedback from trained bar exam graders, study calendars, office hours, and more.